awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 * [raylib-go ★151](gen2brain/raylib-go) - Go bindings for [raylib](http://www.raylib.com/), a simple and easy-to-use library to learn videogames programming.
 * [termloop ★745](JoelOtter/termloop) - Terminal-based game engine for Go, built on top of Termbox

 ## Generation & Generics

-*Tools to enhance the language with features like generics via code generation*
+*Tools to enhance the language with features like generics via code generation.*

 * [efaceconv ★19](t0pep0/efaceconv) - Code generation tool for high performance conversion from interface{} to immutable type without allocations
 * [gen ★799](clipperhouse/gen) - Code generation tool for ‘generics’-like functionality.